 If the pool of applicants to pharmacy school shrinks, some of the poorly-run or overly-expensive pharmacy schools won’t be able to fill their classrooms.
 This would cause those schools to lose money and eventually close down.

 That could cause a chain reaction.
-Fewer schools means fewer graduates, which would slow the supply of new pharmacists entering the market.
+Fewer schools mean fewer graduates, which would slow the supply of new pharmacists entering the market.
 This would then make the job market better for pharmacists.

 But if the number of applications stays where it’s at, the pharmacist career outlook for the average graduate is very bleak.